samuelburbulla/samuelburbulla.github.io/_pages/about.md

 approaches to scientific ML.

-With the rest of my time, I enjoy traveling and hiking the Alps with my wife, or playing drums or guitar at ICF Munich.
+With the rest of my time, I enjoy traveling and hiking the Alps with my wife, and playing drums or guitar!

 For more details, check out my [CV](/cv/), [Publications](/publications/) and [Code](/code/)!